About Design Impact

 Design Impact Organizing Committee

-An architect and building scientist, Aditi is a Research Associate at the Harvard Graduate School of Design.
+An architect and building scientist, Aditi is a computational designer at a tech startup focused on building performance.
 Her research interests include energy efficiency and thermal comfort in the built environment, particularly in building design optimization and heat vulnerability.
-Her work as a practicing architect, freelance designer, and educator has enabled her to participate in projects of varying scales.
+Through her work as a practicing architect, freelance designer, and educator she has participated in projects of varying scales.

 Alpa Nawre is Assistant Professor in the Department of Landscape Architecture at University of Florida, and Executive Director of Critical Places.
 Alpa serves on the Editorial Board of the Journal of Architectural Education, and is a recipient of the Dumbarton Oaks Mellon Fellowship in Urban Landscape Studies, Landscape Architecture Foundation Fellowship for Innovation and Leadership, and Council of Educators in Landscape Architecture Award for Excellence in Design Studio Teaching.